Employment Law

 Understanding At-Will Employment

-South Carolina is an at-will employment state, meaning that you have the right to quit your job at any time for any reason or no reason at all; likewise, your employer can hire or fire you for any reason or no reason at all.
+South Carolina is an at-will employment state, meaning you have the right to quit your job at any time for any reason or no reason at all; likewise, your employer can hire or fire you for any reason or no reason.

 However, an employer cannot fire you for any reason that: